toukoAMG/voidUSB/README.md

 It's as simple as running a few commands (and editing a configuration file):
 ```
 git clone https://notabug.org/rangerAMG/voidUSB.git && cd voidUSB
+git checkout stable # or keep on master, however you likely will encounter issues if you do that
 vim voidusb.conf # or use your text editor of choice, gedit/kate is normally good for newbies
 ./voidusb
 ```